jwasinger/ewasm-dev-env/README.md

 # ewasm-dev-env
-Automation for setting up a local Geth node with Ewasm support.
+Automation for setting up a local Geth node with EVM384 "v10" enabled.

 ## Requirements
 * Docker, NodeJS installed on system